mariosgit/HeadPhoneAmp/README.md

 #### HPAmp design ?

-* TPA6120A2 in the works with 5V conveter no Elkos it's big (there is a QFN version)
+* TPA6120A2 in the works with 5V conveter, it's big (there is a QFN version)

-* TPA6130A2 ???
-5V only, I2C Vol Ctl, no Elkos !?
+#### Power Block Design

+* Use Adafruit PowerThing ?
+    * Added charge pump for 10V as in the DS
+* How to get the teensy integrated, would need to patch into VUSB -> PowerBlock -> 5V back to the Teensy ?
+    * Cut trace in the back, solder some wire to VUSB ?
+Or use pogopins ?
+Not nice.
-* TPA6133A2 ??? same, no vol ctl
+* Noise ???
+Will see...

+#### NuTube

+* Create own board
+    * Bias voltage driven by OpAmp !
+Input a single Pot or CV
+    * With ADC ? as a FX loopback ?

+#### VFD/OLED

+* Make board for MN12832 ?
+    * Can I borrow voltage from the booster ?
+Add more charge pumps..

 #### Teensy + DSP